 Prior to joining Frankfurt Kurnit, Mr. Murray was an associate at McKool Smith, P.C., where he focused on high-stakes intellectual property and commercial litigation involving patent invalidity and infringement, unfair competition, breach of contract, breach of representations and warranties, and First Amendment rights.
-He is admitted to practice in Texas.
+He is admitted to practice in Texas and Connecticut.

 New York University (B.A., Global Liberal Studies)

 - Valedictorian, summa cum laude

 Upcoming Speaking Engagements

 Frankfurt Kurnit’s Third Annual Litigation Ethics Summit Webinar

 Frankfurt Kurnit is hosting its Third Annual Litigation Ethics Summit -- a complimentary CLE for corporate counsel, law firm general counsel, partners with responsibility for law firm compliance and risk management, and other lawyers with interest in professional responsibility issues.
 Read more.